 At the moment, all you need to do is save this page in your browser’s bookmarks and check back regularly.
 We’ll be updating it on a regular basis as we approach September 2019.

-19th August 2019 - The Financial Conduct Authority (FCA) have agreed an 18 month extension to implement Strong Customer Authentication (SCA) after the European Banking Authority expressed that more time was required to ensure that the relevant parties were prepared.
-The FCA will not take enforcement action against parties that don't meet the requirements for SCA after 19th September 2019 where the parties can provide evidence that they at least have begun to set up the process to comply.
-At the end of this 18 month extension period, it is expected that all parties will have implemented the relevant changes to be SCA compliant.
+19th August 2019 - The Financial Conduct Authority (FCA) has agreed on an 18-month extension to implement Strong Customer Authentication (SCA) after the European Banking Authority expressed that more time was required to ensure that the relevant parties were prepared.
+The FCA will not take enforcement action against parties that don't meet the requirements for SCA after 19th September 2019 when the parties can provide evidence that they at least have begun to set up the process to comply.
+At the end of this 18-month extension period, it is expected that all parties will have implemented the relevant changes to be SCA compliant.